reg1reg1/reg1reg1.github.io/_posts/2020-04-10-Privacy-By-Design.md

 6. **Respect for user privacy**
 7. **Privacy as default**

 When implementing, the target of the organization refer to these guidelines in their own manner to promote a better product/service design aligning with privacy guidelines , and become better custodians of use data.

 There are very few blacks and whites when it comes to privacy - There are  a lot of grey areas, and privacy implementations are not industry standards like PCI-DSS for security.
 There are no verifications for privacy by design implementations.
+There are many companies which have their own interpretations of the 7 foundational principles, and the companies adopt this in an effort to become GDPR compliant.